Financial Oversight

 Before a flood ever happens, taking time to understand your insurance policy can save you from significant stress when you need to file a claim.
 Many homeowners in Texas may not realize that standard policies do not typically include coverage for flood damage.
 Therefore, purchasing a separate flood insurance policy is necessary for those living in flood-prone areas.
 Additionally, review the policy limits and exclusions to understand precisely what is covered.
 This preparation helps you avoid surprises during the claim process.
 If you have questions, contact your insurance agent for clarification.

 Besides knowing your coverage, regularly updating your policy ensures you remain protected as your needs change.
 As you acquire new possessions or make improvements to your home, update your policy to reflect these changes.
 Also, keep records of your insurance documents in a safe, waterproof location.
 In the event of a flood, you will want immediate access to these important papers.
-Reviewing your policy annually enables you to identify gaps in coverage promptly.
+Reviewing your policy annually enables you to identify coverage gaps promptly.
 Policies can change, so staying informed keeps you ahead.

 Moreover, having a trusted insurance agent or broker can make a big difference.
 An experienced agent will help you understand complex terms and guide you through the process before any issues arise.
 Ask your agent specific questions about flood coverage and the process for filing a claim.
 Building a relationship means having a knowledgeable advocate on your side when you need support.
 Proactive communication ensures you are fully prepared for a flood emergency.